News

 Political Animation: When Trauma Becomes a Trend

-It seems that it all started with the Marjanne Satrapi & Vincent Paronnaud 2007 feature Persepolis, which narrates the adventures of a teenager during the Iranian revolution.
+It seems that it all started with the 2007 feature film Persepolis by Marjane Satrapi and Vincent Paronnaud, which narrates the adventures of a teenager during the Iranian Revolution.
 Not that animation has historically limited itself to family-friendly features (the tradition of European auteurs such as Raoul Servais, Bruno Bozzetto, Michael Dudok de Wit, Barry Purves) shows otherwise.

 But Persepolis was a highly popular feature film, whose Cannes opening led to its Oscar nomination for Best Animated Feature one year later (it lost to Pixar's Ratatouille).

-Ari Folman's Waltz with Bashir followed the next year, and it detailed the autobiographical quest of its director to find his lost memory during the first Lebanon war.
-The haunting imagery and animation by Yoni Goodman and David Polonsky almost made the film follow the same trajectory from Cannes presence to Academy Award nominations.
+Ari Folman's Waltz with Bashir followed the next year, detailing the autobiographical quest of its director to recover his lost memories during the first Lebanon War.
+The haunting imagery and animation by Yoni Goodman and David Polonsky almost led the film to follow the same trajectory from its Cannes presence to Academy Award nominations.

 Yet the unease of the Animation branch of the Academy to accept such a different piece of animation led the producers to submit (and eventually secure a nomination nod) in the foreign language film category (the winner was the Japanese Departures by Yojiro Takita).